The question of who to put down as a reference can be difficult at any point in your career, but never more so than when you’re just starting out.

 First and foremost, don’t be tempted to provide any false references.
 According to one survey, over 80% of employers report that they regularly conduct reference checks.
 The chances that you’ll get caught out are far too high.
 Remember, any employer looking to hire a graduate will be aware that you may not be able to provide employment references.
 If you are asked for these specifically, just be honest and open about it, and they should accept an alternative.

-When it comes to picking your first choice of referee as a recent graduate, the answer will almost always be a tutor.
-After all, they’re well placed to be able to comment on your work ethic, communications style, ability, and all sorts of things the employer will want to know about.
+When picking your first choice for a referee as a recent graduate, the answer will almost always be your academic tutor.
+They will be able to confirm to that employer that you really did study at the University and confirm your result.
+They can also comment on your work ethic, communication style, ability, and all sorts of things the employer will want to know about.

 Part-time work and volunteering

 Putting down a contact from a part-time job might not feel ideal – after all, your time spent waitressing or sweeping up popcorn might seem irrelevant to the position you’re applying for – but are still certainly worth including when you’re lacking alternatives.

 Employers aren’t just investigating your duties and experience when contacting a reference.
 If fact, according to one survey only 36% of employers consider this to be the most important aim of a reference check.
 Learning about your strengths and weaknesses, your accomplishments, and your preferred work culture are also important.

 Talking to your former manager can answer a range of questions an employer has about you, as an employee and as a person.
 As well as specific queries about your soft skills, the simple point of whether your old colleague sounds positive when they talk about you will help make up a hiring manager’s mind about whether they want to bring you on board.